gianpaj/onova-server.data.global/README.md

 2018-10-11T12:33:15.356+0300	imported 1181 documents
 ```

+3. Enter Auth details in `loadDepartments.js`

-1. Load the departments for every city, and delete the cities without any departments
+4. Load the departments for every city, and delete the cities without any departments

 ```
 node loadDepartments.js